We are a ministry dedicated to making Jesus known to the orphaned and vulnerable children in Rwanda.

 We serve three communities within the capital city of Kigali.
 We began in the southwestern sector of Gikondo in 2004.
 In 2013 we continued into the northern sector of Kinyinya and worked primarily in villages established by the government for widows of the 1994 genocide.
 In 2014 we expanded into the southeastern sector of Nyarugunga, a village built by the government for widows and injured veterans.

 HIV/AIDS, malaria, tuberculosis, and illnesses caused by unclean water are just a few of the serious health threats to the children in our programs.
 BFR provides medicine, teaches about hygiene, and encourages a healthy lifestyle for all the kids.
-Health insurance is also provided so that each child can have access to hospitals and doctors when they become ill and are in need of medical attention.
+Health assistance is also provided so that each child can have access to doctors when they become ill and need medical attention.

 There’s little point in providing children with literal food and drink if we never teach them about the Bread of Life that will allow them to never go hungry and the Living Water that will quench their deepest thirst.
 Our kids learn of the love, hope, forgiveness, and saving grace of Jesus, and the confident hope they can have through the power of His Spirit.